nestjs/docs.nestjs.com/content/security/rate-limiting.md

 #### Proxies

-If your NestJS server runs behind a proxy server, check the specific HTTP adapter options ([express](http://expressjs.com/en/guide/behind-proxies.html) and [fastify](https://www.fastify.io/docs/latest/Server/#trustproxy)) for the `trust proxy` option and enable it.
+If your application runs behind a proxy server, check the specific HTTP adapter options ([express](http://expressjs.com/en/guide/behind-proxies.html) and [fastify](https://www.fastify.io/docs/latest/Server/#trustproxy)) for the `trust proxy` option and enable it.
 Doing so will allow you to get the original IP address from the `X-Forward-For` header, and you can override the `getTracker()` method to pull the value from the header rather than from `req.ip`.
 The following example works with both express and fastify:

 ```ts
 // throttler-behind-proxy.guard.ts